 About

-The character 蠹 primarily functions as a noun for wood-boring insects, bookworms, or moths that consume and destroy organic materials.
-Its structure features the semantic radical 虫 at the bottom, classifying it as an insect or creeping creature.
-The upper portion, depicting an enclosure around a tree (木), visually reinforces the concept of insects dwelling within and gradually consuming wood or books from the inside out.
-Over time, this literal meaning expanded into a figurative verb: to slowly erode, corrupt, or undermine a system internally.
-This figurative sense is frequently used in historical and political texts to describe corrupt officials or malicious individuals who secretly ruin a state or society.
+蠹 is a noun that originally referred to wood-boring insects, bookworms, and moths that consume and destroy organic materials.
+The radical 虫 at the base classifies it strictly as an insect or creeping creature.
+The upper part, an enclosure containing the tree element (木), evokes insects boring into and slowly devouring wood or books from the inside.
+Over time, the literal meaning naturally gave rise to a figurative verb: to erode, corrupt, or destroy a system internally.
+This usage is common in historical and political texts to describe corrupt officials who secretly bring ruin to a state.

 Etymology Hide